Additional San Diego Padres Info

 The San Diego Padres Are coming off a 66-96 season, good for last place in the National League West.
 However, the wins and losses do not tell the entire story.
 This is a talented young team with players such as Luis Urias, Manuel Margot, Franchy Cordero, Cal Quantrill, Eric Lauer, and Joey Lucchesi who all are showing signs of a big 2019.
 So what did they do this offseason to keep the ball moving forward?

-After a very quiet November, on the last day of the month the Padres added right-handed pitcher Bryan Mitchell and infielder Greg Garcia on one-year contracts.
-December is where the front office started to get busy.
-They added right-handed pitcher Garrett Richards on a two-year contract, plus outfielder Alex Dickerson and utility player Allen Craig to a minor league contracts with a chance to make the opening day roster.
+After a very quiet November, on the last day of the month, the Padres added right-handed pitcher Bryan Mitchell and infielder Greg Garcia on one-year contracts.
+December is when the front office started to get busy.
+They added right-handed pitcher Garrett Richards on a two-year contract, plus outfielder Alex Dickerson and utility player Allen Craig to a minor league contract with a chance to make the opening-day roster.
 They added infielder Ian Kinsler for two years which is a smart move.
 Kinsler has played in a lot of big games, which bodes well for leadership in a locker room full of young talent.
-As the calendar turned to 2019 the team added outfielder Travis Jankowski for one season, left-handed pitcher Aaron Loup to a one-year contract.
+As the calendar turned to 2019 the team added outfielder Travis Jankowski for one season and left-handed pitcher Aaron Loup to a one-year contract.
 Then came the big one.